Last updated: 1/18/2022

 - Meyer Lab : Mariscal Estigarribia esquina Tte.
 Coronel Irrazabal WhatsApp: +595985134688.

 - Diaz Gill Lab : Pai Perez 218 entre Eligio Ayala y Mcal.
 Estigarribia.
 Phone: (595-21) 2174204 WhatsApp : +595986132683.

 - Laboratorio Curie : Juan de Salazar 728 casi Washington.
 Phones: (595-21) 200447, (595-21) 200772 WhatsApp : +595974889082.

 - Has the government of Paraguay approved a COVID-19 vaccine for use?
 Yes

 - On December 29, 2020, the President of Paraguay signed a law authorizing the emergency use of vaccines approved by the US, EU, and other regional health authorities.
 Those with residence in Paraguay are eligible to receive the vaccine.
 Currently, the Paraguayan government is vaccinating individuals age 85 and above and allowing registration for individuals age 60 and above.
-To register, please visit the Ministry of Health Website for updates.
+To register, please visit the Ministry of Health website.

 - The Ministry of Health website is also allowing registration for individuals age 18 and above.